 - 18.0.1 There is a diverse range of organisations and individuals carrying out insurance intermediation, and channels through which this is undertaken.
 In order to ensure consumer protection and to promote a level playing field amongst these actors, this ICP applies to the supervision of those conducting the activity of insurance intermediation.
 Some of the Standards under this ICP apply to the supervision of the individuals providing insurance intermediation services to customers.
 Other Standards apply to the organisation within which the insurance intermediation is carried out; where this is the case, it is made clear in the corresponding guidance.
-Where an insurer's direct sales staff solicit, negotiate or sell insurance as employees of the insurer, the supervisor would apply the Standards to the insurer. - 18.0.2 Some intermediaries do not have direct contact with the customer but act with other intermediaries to place business with insurers (such as wholesale intermediaries).
-Even though they do not necessarily deal directly with the purchaser of insurance, they perform one of the functions in the chain of soliciting, negotiating or selling insurance, and are within the scope of this ICP. - 18.0.3 Where the Standards under this ICP apply to the intermediary as an organisation, the supervisor should hold those responsible for the intermediary's governance to account for implementation of the requirements. - 18.0.4 Individuals or firms which simply refer (or introduce) potential customers to an insurer or insurance intermediary, without carrying out intermediation, are excluded from the scope of this ICP.
+Where an insurer's direct sales staff solicit, negotiate or sell insurance as employees of the insurer, the supervisor would apply the relevant Standards to the insurer. - 18.0.2 Some intermediaries do not have direct contact with the customer but act with other intermediaries to place business with insurers (such as wholesale intermediaries).
+Even though they do not necessarily deal directly with the purchaser of insurance, they perform one of the functions in the chain of soliciting, negotiating or selling insurance, and are within the scope of this ICP. - 18.0.3 Where the Standards under this ICP apply to the intermediary as an organisation, the supervisor should hold those responsible for the intermediary's governance to account for implementation of the requirements. - 18.0.4 Individuals or organisations which only refer (or introduce) potential customers to an insurer or insurance intermediary, without carrying out insurance intermediation, are excluded from the scope of this ICP.
 Also excluded from the scope are persons, such as tax advisers or accountants, who in conducting another professional activity provide: - advice on insurance cover on an occasional basis in the course of that other activity; or - information of a general nature on insurance products (without advising on the choice of insurance product provider), provided that the purpose of that professional activity is not to intermediate an insurance contract.

-- Insurance intermediaries may also perform functions supplemental to intermediation, many of which may be described as outsourced functions of the insurer.
+- Insurance intermediaries may also perform functions supplemental to insurance intermediation, many of which may be described as outsourced functions of the insurer.
 These supplemental functions may include underwriting, premium collection, administration, management of insurance claims, loss adjusting and claims appraisal.
 These functions are excluded from the IAIS definition of insurance intermediation.
-However, in some jurisdictions these supplemental functions are included in their definition of intermediation.
+However, in some jurisdictions these supplemental functions are included in their definition of insurance intermediation.
 The outsourcing of processes that are relevant to business conduct is addressed in other ICPs (see ICP 19 Conduct of Business and for insurers ICP 8 Risk Management and Internal Controls). - 18.0.6 Insurance intermediation involves the interface between insurers and customers.
-Effective assessment of the quality of insurance intermediation to a large extent requires supervisory consideration of policies, processes and procedures that relate to individual customer relationships and individual transactions.
-Where insurance intermediation is carried out by intermediaries which are part of a group, supervisors should apply these standards to all the entities within the group that conduct insurance intermediation business.
-Where intermediaries are part of a group, the application of appropriate policies and procedures on insurance intermediation across the group should result in the fair treatment of customers on a group-wide basis, even if legal provisions in some jurisdictions set requirements that are potentially lower than those used by the group.
+Effective assessment of the quality of insurance intermediation to a large extent requires supervisory consideration of policies, processes and procedures that relate to individual customer relationships and individual transactions. - 18.0.7 Where intermediaries are part of a group, the application of appropriate policies and procedures on insurance intermediation should be consistent across the group, recognising local requirements and specificities, and should result in the fair treatment of customers on a group-wide basis.